Hilo-Inc/react-endscreen/README.md

 1. Download or clone the repository

-2. Open console and go the folder and run:
+2. Open console and go to the folder and run:
 ```
 npm install
 webpack-dev-server --inline --hot